ArrowDFMs/arrow-markets-sdk/README.md

 // Hash and sign the option order parameters for on-chain verification const hashedValues = ethers.utils.solidityKeccak256(
     [
-        'bool', // buy_flag - Boolean to indicate whether this is a buy (true) or sell (false).
+        "bool",       // buyFlag - Boolean to indicate whether this is a buy (true) or sell (false).
-        'string', // ticker - String to indicate a particular asset ("AVAX", "ETH", "BTC", or "LINK").
+        "string",     // ticker - String to indicate a particular asset ("AVAX", "ETH", or "BTC").
-        'uint256', // expiration - Date in Unix timestamp.
-Must be 9:00 PM UTC (e.g. 1643144400 for January 25th, 2022)
+        "uint256",    // expiration - Date in Unix timestamp.
+Must be 8:00 AM UTC (e.g. 1643097600 for January 25th, 2022).
-        'uint256', // readableExpiration - Date in "MMDDYYYY" format (e.g. "01252022" for January 25th, 2022).
+        "uint256",    // readableExpiration - Date in "MMDDYYYY" format (e.g. "01252022" for January 25th, 2022).
-        'uint256' or 'uint256[2]', // strike - Ethers BigNumber version of the strike in terms of the stablecoin's decimals (e.g. ethers.utils.parseUnits(strike, await usdc_e.decimals())).
+        "uint256[2]", // strike - Ethers BigNumber versions of the strikes in terms of the stablecoin's decimals (e.g. [ethers.utils.parseUnits(strike, await usdc_e.decimals()), ethers.BigNumber.from(0)]).
-        'string', // decimalStrike - String version of the strike that includes the decimal places (e.g. "12.25").
+        "string",     // decimalStrike - String version of the strike that includes the decimal places (e.g. "12.25").
-        'uint256', // contract_type - 0 for call, 1 for put, 2 for call spread, and 3 for put spread.
+        "uint256",    // contractType - 0 for call, 1 for put, 2 for call spread, and 3 for put spread.
-        'uint256', // quantity - Number of contracts desired in the order.
+        "uint256",    // quantity - Integer number of contracts desired in the order.
+Has to be scaled by supported decimals (10**2).
-        'uint256' // threshold_price - Indication of the price the user is willing to pay (e.g. ethers.utils.parseUnits(priceWillingToPay, await usdc_e.decimals()).toString()).
+        "uint256"     // thresholdPrice - Indication of the price the user is willing to pay (e.g. ethers.utils.parseUnits(priceWillingToPay, await usdc_e.decimals()).toString()).
     ],
     [
-        buyFlag,
+        optionOrderParams.orderType === OrderType.LONG_OPEN,
-        option.ticker,
+        optionOrderParams.ticker,
-        option.expiration,
+        unixExpiration,
-        readableExpiration,
+        optionOrderParams.expiration,
-        ethers.utils.parseUnits(option.decimalStrike, decimals), // option.decimalStrike * 10**stablecoinDecimals
+        bigNumberStrike,
-        option.decimalStrike,
+        formattedStrike,
-        option.contractType,
+        optionOrderParams.contractType,
-        option.quantity,
+        intQuantity,
         thresholdPrice
     ]
 )